7sDream/pyqart/README.md

 `-y` and `-n` can be used at the same time, but no obvious improvement.

+**Note： because that `-y` option will only use data block, ignore error correction block，it reduce many many many calculate.
+It has about 30x to 100x speed up compare with no `-y` option case.
+So I strongly recommend using `-y` option whenever you needn't make a full picture fitting.**

+Use `-r` option to set rotation degree, The controllable data region can be changed into a horizontal area, it will make it easier to process very wide picture.

+![][my-pyqart-y-r-img]

 Run `pyqart -h` for more options and their effect.

 ### Use it in your codes as a module